 Procedure to Request Student Disability Accommodation

-Provide Documentation: Certification or documentation from a medical professional of the disability.
-(Documentation must be within the last three years.)
+Provide Documentation: Certification or documentation from a medical or mental health professional of the disability is required.
+Documentation is preferred to be within three years.
 Please be sure to refer to our documentation guidelines.

-Schedule Intake Appointment: Once your application and documentation are complete, you will be contacted within 48 hours by email or telephone to schedule an appointment for an intake with the Accessible Education and Resource Manager.
+Schedule Intake Appointment: Once your application and documentation have been submitted, you will be contacted within 48 hours by email or telephone to schedule an appointment for an intake with the Accessible Education and Resource Manager.

-Upon approval, academic accommodations must be requested prior to each session by filling out a Session Request Accommodations form.
+After accommodations have been approved, academic accommodations must be requested prior to each session by submitting a Session Request Accommodations form.

-The LAPU Academic Accommodations Application and documentation may be submitted in person, via email attachment to firstname.lastname@example.org, or via fax at (626) 276-7029.
+The LAPU Academic Accommodations Application and documentation may be submitted in person, via email attachment to firstname.lastname@example.org, or via fax to (626) 276-7029.

 Accessibility Grievance Process

-A student who feels as though the accommodation provided is not reasonable may contact the Accessible Education and Resource Manager at email@example.com.
-Timeliness is critical in resolving these concerns promptly and effectively.
+If a student feels as though the accommodation provided is not reasonable, they may contact the Accessible Education and Resource Manager at email@example.com.
+Timeliness is critically important in resolving these concerns promptly and effectively.
 The Accessible Education and Resource Manager will arrange for a time to discuss the matter with the student, gather the necessary information, and work to resolve the concerns.

-In the event that the informal procedure fails to resolve the problem, the student can file a grievance by indicating in writing the nature of the grievance, the evidence upon which it is based, and the redress sought, and submit the document(s) to the Associate Vice President for Enrollment and Student Success at firstname.lastname@example.org.
-The grievance procedure shall act as a vehicle for communication and decision making between students, staff, and instructors, and provides, through prescribed procedures, a process through which a student-initiated grievance can be resolved internally.
+In the event that the informal procedure fails to resolve the problem, the student can file a grievance by detailing in writing the nature of the grievance, the evidence upon which it is based, and the redress sought.
+The student will then submit the documentation to the Director of Student Success at firstname.lastname@example.org.
+The grievance procedure is a vehicle for communication and decision making between the student and LAPU that provides prescribed procedures through which a student-initiated grievance can be resolved internally.

 Student Support Services